-Working abroad sounds like an adventure to many people.
+Work abroad sounds like an adventure to many people.
 However, job search in Argentina requires more than just the obvious Argentina CV and Argentina cover letter writing and translation, it requires thorough preparation.
-You will face problems that probably did not even come to your mind when you decided to seek for Argentine jobs.
+You will face problems that probably did not even come to your mind when you decided to seek for jobs in Argentina.

 Do not take too lightly the influence a work in Argentina can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Most visits to Argentina are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Argentinian authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Argentina economy - overview: Argentina benefits from rich natural resources, a highly literate population, an export-oriented agricultural sector, and a diversified industrial base.
 Although one of the world's wealthiest countries 100 years ago, Argentina suffered during most of the 20th century from recurring economic crises, persistent fiscal and current account deficits, high inflation, mounting external debt, and capital flight.

 A severe depression, growing public and external indebtedness, and a bank run culminated in 2001 in the most serious economic, social, and political crisis in the country's turbulent history.